-With an estimated population of just over 300 as of 2019, Creede is the epitome of a small Colorado mountain town.
+With an estimated population of 259 in 2020, Creede is the epitome of a small Colorado mountain town.
 But what it lacks in people, it more than makes up for in grandiose natural offerings.

 Creede is one of the most picturesque towns in Southwest Colorado, with adventurous activities year-round.
 The downtown strip is nestled at the foot of a stunning, narrow canyon at an elevation of 8,799 ft within Mineral County.